jordiperendreu/wallet-kata/README.md

 * `make test-class`: Executes only the tests of an specific class
 * `make api-spec`: Generates the OpenAPI specification in [http://localhost:8888](http://localhost:8888)

-Even with the make commands ready to simplify your work, you can still use maven or your IDE to execute the application or run the tests
+Even with the make commands ready to simplify your work, you can still use maven or your IDE to execute the application or run the tests.

 ## CI/CD
-To simplify the process during the development proccess and detect potential errors as soon as possible, I've added a Github Action that executes all the tests each time the code is pushed.
+To simplify the process during the development process and detect potential errors as soon as possible, I've added a Github Action that executes all the tests each time the code is pushed.

 # Solution
-Based on my experience with Layered Architecture and Hexagonal Architecture + DDD, I've decided that in order to simplify the readability and simplicity of the kata, the Layered Architecture is the Go To for the solution.
+Based on my experience with Layered Architecture and Hexagonal Architecture + DDD, I've decided that to go for Layered Architecture focusing in the simplicity and readability of this small kata.

 The implementation of the solution has been done following [ATDD](./doc/images/atdd.png) (Acceptance Test Driven Development).
-ATDD consist in create an Acceptance Tests covering the End To End, to cover the basic functionality to implement at the beginning, and then use TDD to build the feature with Unit Tests.
-Following this approach helped me to build the Kata with all the code covered by Unit and Acceptance(Integration) tests
+ATDD consist in create an Acceptance Tests covering the End To End of a basic new feature, and then use TDD to build the feature with Unit Tests.
+Following this approach helped me to build the Kata with all the code covered by Unit and Acceptance(Integration) tests.

 ## Architecture

-The implementation of the solution is based on a layered architecture.
-I've doubts if to implement a Hexagonal Architecture with DDD or a layered architecture, but for simplicity and readability for this small kata, I thought that will be the best option.
+The implementation of the solution is based on a Layered Architecture.

 The application is divided in two packages and a shared package:
 * `stripeclient`: contains all features related with the Stripe connection (charge, refund)